delta-onera/delta-onera.github.io/index.md

 ### The team

 DeLTA's main objective is to export and broadcast machine learning techniques to various aerospace applicative fields.
-The teem regroups researchers from different fields from image processing and machine learning to mechanics.
+The team regroups researchers from different fields from image processing and machine learning to mechanics.
 Check out the list [here](_pages/team.md).